mh2795/war-game/README.md

 ## Acknowledgments

 * Credits to Fisher-Yates for the algorithm utilized in this project to shuffle the deck prior to dealing
 * Inspired by the original War card game
+* Rules of the Game sources from [Bicycle Cards](https://bicyclecards.com/how-to-play/war/)